howardjohn/unshare-go/README.md

 As a result of this design, the library is not very flexible.

+Currently, only user and network namespaces are supported, although others could be added.

 ## Usage

 To use the library, simply import the package: